 Erin grew up in Newton, Mass., and began her training in ballet, jazz, tap and modern at Paulette’s Ballet Studio.
 She also competed on the team at Gymnastics Academy of Boston as a child, and later on Newton South High School’s varsity team.
 She further refined her dance education at Emerson College, where she minored in Dance and received her Bachelor of Arts in New Media.
 Erin has danced with Boston’s Lady Panthers Dance Team, Jhumka Dance Company, Kelley Donovan & Dancers and Firelech Jewish Musical Theater.
 Other notable roles include swing dancing and tapping as Mother Ginger in Tony Williams’ Urban Nutcracker, and ensemble in “Hair” at Turtle Lane Playhouse and “Billy Elliott The Musical” at Marblehead Little Theatre, where she also recently co-produced “Shrek The Musical Jr.” Erin has taught all styles of dance to all ages and levels at Paulette’s Ballet Studio, Tony Williams Dance Center and Lucky Ten Young Talent Studio.
 Erin is also Graphic Designer for the JCC of the North Shore, a mom of twins, and a teacher for Sallee Slagle’s Dance Dimensions.
 Erin joined Forty Steps Dance in 2009.

-Michael is from Winchester, MA and is currently studying at the University of Massachusetts in Lowell.
-He started learning ballet four years ago to help recover from an injury that occurred during his other main athletic passion, Brazilian jujitsu.
-He holds a purple belt in jujitsu, and has been training in that discipline for nearly five years.
-Returning for his second season with the company, Michael is enjoying improving his technique and learning new elements of modern dance.
+Michael is from Winchester MA and is currently enrolled in a certificate program at Middlesex Community College in Lowell.
+He started learning ballet five years ago to help recover from an injury that occurred during his other main athletic passion, Brazilian jujitsu.
+He holds a purple belt in jujitsu, and has been training in that discipline for nearly seven years.
+Returning for his third season with the company, Michael enjoys improving his technique and learning new elements of dance and creative expression.
 Michael has previously appeared in productions of the Nutcracker with the Winchester Ballet Conservatory, and in various youth productions both the cast and part of the pit playing the violin.
 Outside of dance, Michael is also passionate about history, film, and jurisprudence.
 Michael joined Forty Steps Dance in 2016.

 Teresa was born in Tulsa, Oklahoma and grew up in Stoneham, MA after a short stint in Lugano, Switzerland.
 She began training at a young age at Sandra Marie’s School of Ballet in Melrose, MA which operates today as the Northeast School of Ballet in Reading, MA.
 During that time she had the opportunity to train with Minneapolis Dance Theatre under Gloria Govrin (who trained under George Balanchine) and also with the Boston Ballet School in Boston’s Back Bay.
 She performed various works including The Nutcracker, Peter and the Wolf, Snow White and the Seven Dwarves, and an original work with the Boston Musica Viva based off the tales of the Brothers Grimm.
 She earned a BS in Psychology from Fordham College at Lincoln Center and had the opportunity to perform with some of Bushwick’s most avant-garde movement artists in the 2016 production, “Authority Figure” choreographed by Monica Mirabile (FLUCT) and Sarah Kinlaw.
 Since returning to Boston she has been an active member of Nozama Dance Collective and has participated in the Salem Arts Festival, Dance for World Community, and various other local festivals and events.
 She teaches ballet and tap at A Dancer’s Dream in Marblehead, MA and has been a member of 40 Steps Dance since December 2018.